-Nito.Async is a collection of classes to assist asynchronous programming in .NET, particularly the development and use of classes adhering to the event-based asynchronous pattern.
+Nito.Async is a collection of classes to assist asynchronous programming in .NET, particularly the development and use of classes adhering to the event-based as

 - ActionThread - A child thread with an event-driven main loop sufficient to own and synchronize event-based asynchronous components.